JonathanBruce/orchestra/docs/api/base/partial_button.md

 **Reason for existing:**

-The TertiaryButton is used as a base for primary buttons internally to build more complex buttons for the Insightpool application.
+The PartialButton is used as a base for partial buttons internally to build more complex buttons for the Insightpool application.